byemaxx/MetaX/Docs/MetaX_Cookbook.md

 Data Overview includes some basic information about your data, such as the number of taxa, functions and proportions.

-We can set the threshold of linked peptides and the different them to plot the figure.
+We can set the threshold of linked peptides and the differences between them to plot the figure.

 <img src="./MetaX_Cookbook.assets/data_overview.png" alt="data_overview" style="zoom: 50%;" />